 Access to Work is a government-funded grant scheme to help people with disabilities - and those with a physical or mental health condition - to start or stay in work.
-The grant can help pay for specialist software - such as our very own Read&Write software, adapted equipment, a support worker or travel expenses to and from work depending on the needs of the employee.
+The grant can help pay for specialist software - such as our very own Read&Write for Work software, adapted equipment, a support worker or travel expenses to and from work depending on the needs of the employee.

 The level of funding depends on how long the employee has been in their job and the type of support required.
 Access to Work will normally pay 100% of the cost if the employee has been in the role for 6 weeks or less.

 Access to Work can help pay for support you may need because of a disability or long term health condition, for example:

 If you have dyslexia, examples of the support offered may include: